 What is catering insurance?

 Catering insurance is intended to cover the liabilities involved in your catering business.
 Its primary focus is to protect your business against risks that come with serving food to large crowds, damaged equipment, customer/employee injuries, and property damage.
 While all of these things are very critical to cover in the event of a loss, one often forgot about insurance policy that is just as essential is Liquor Liability.

 As a caterer, it is likely that you will choose to serve liquor as well to help bring in some extra cash.
 After all, most celebrations these days involve alcohol at some point so it would be a really big missed opportunity if you chose not to.
 However, serving alcohol opens your business up to a whole other list of risks.
 Because you would be the one serving, if a guest is served too much and something bad happens, you may be held liable.
 This can be anything from a guest becoming irritated and starting a fight and causing bodily injury, or slipping and falling and hurting themselves or damaging the venue, to them getting behind the wheel and hurting someone, or god forbid killing someone.

-Catering businesses are in high demand for weddings, corporate parties, anniversary parties, and a variety of other celebrations.
+A Catering business is in high demand for weddings, corporate parties, anniversary parties, and a variety of other celebrations.
 You are expected to create and deliver meals, appetizers, and desserts that leave a lasting impression on guests.
 To build a successful catering business, you need to have a knack for more than just cooking or baking.
-You need a good work ethic, relationship building skills, and insurance for your catering services.
+You need a good work ethic, relationship-building skills, and insurance for your catering services.
 Caterer insurance protects you during the worst moments when lawsuits or claims threaten your financial strength and reputation.

 Working in the food service industry means you face unique risks in addition to typical business risks.